xmindltd/xmind-sdk-js/README.md

 In order to use, there is a very important concept you should know that is everything is component and each of component has a unique **topicId**.

-All of the components will be connected likes a Map-Tree.
+All of the components will be connected as a Map-tree.

 ## Getting started